 Dermol cream and lotion are used for the management of dry and itchy skin caused by eczema and dermatitis.
 Dermo; products are classified as antimicrobial agents (not an antibiotic).

-Dermol lotion and cream – active ingredients
+Dermol lotion and cream active ingredients

-The most common formulations Dermol lotion (Dermol 500) and Dermol cream contain the following active ingredients:
+The most common formulations, Dermol lotion (Dermol 500) and Dermol cream, contain the following active ingredients:

-Is Dermol effective over the counter antibiotic?
+Is Dermol and effective over the counter antibiotic?

-Both are commonly used as preservatives and antiseptics to minimise the growth of bacteria in different pharmaceutical products, for example, eye drops and ointments, throat lozenges and sprays, antiseptic skin products.
+Both are commonly used as preservatives and antiseptics to minimise the growth of bacteria in different pharmaceutical products, for example, eye drops and ointments, throat lozenges and sprays, and antiseptic skin products.

 Where to buy Dermol range from?

+We decided to include chloramphenicol eye ointment in this review, although over the counter chloramphenicol is licensed for treating conjunctivitis, an eye infection.
+Chloramphenicol comes in the form of eye drops and eye ointment.
+Both products are pharmacy-only medicines and thus available only from chemists.
 Out of all reviewed products, chloramphenicol is the only medicine, which is classified as an antibiotic.
 When used in the treatment of conjunctivitis, chloramphenicol is safe, effective, and cheap (BMJ, 2006).

-Chloramphenicol is a potent broad-spectrum antibiotic, meaning it is effective against a range of bacteria.
-With this, chloramphenicol is sometimes used outside its licence when prescribed by a doctor.
-For example, chloramphenicol may be applied after facial surgery to wounds on face, to prevent infections (NHS Wirral, 2015).
+Chloramphenicol is a potent broad-spectrum antibiotic which is effective against many bacteria.
+With this, chloramphenicol is sometimes used outside its license when prescribed by a doctor.
+For example, chloramphenicol may be applied to wounds on the face after facial surgery to prevent infections (NHS Wirral, 2015).